Justice-Through-Code/fall_2022/projects/project_3_wow/wow.md

 -   No Public APIs
 -   No frontend Javascript library/frameworks (jQuery, React).
+-   No `user` table in your database (Django handles users and authentication in a specific way that is beyond the scope of the MVP)
 -   CSS library frameworks are fine (we recommend [Bootstrap](https://getbootstrap.com/)), however we are not evaluating on your aesthetic chops!

 If you would like to add Public APIs or frontend libraries after the MVP is turned in, feel free!
 These constraints solely pertain to the **minimum** piece of the _minimum viable product_.